stakater/kubestackplus-docs/content/for-delivery-engineers/how-to-guides/use-a-cluster-task-in-pipeline/use-a-clustertask-in-pipeline.md

           ↑↑↑↑↑↑↑↑↑↑↑↑↑↑
           - defaultTaskName: stakater-create-git-tag-0-0-3
     ```

+    If you want to override a parameter, you could simply define it with its new value as shown above.

     If the task requires a workspace, Add the workspace in `stakater-tekton-chart.workspaces`.
 See [values.yaml](https://github.com/stakater/stakater-tekton-chart/blob/main/stakater-tekton-chart/values.yaml) for other configurations.